j4myang/transpay-cli/README.md

 ## Notes

-The Administrator option is for fixing the ATM when the status of the ATM is either at Maintenance (out of cash / unable to print receipt) or Offline (broken / updating / etc.).
+The Administrator option is for fixing the ATM when the status of the ATM is either at Under Maintenance (out of cash / unable to print receipt) or Offline (broken / updating / etc.).
 In addition, it also shows the circulated funds the ATM has made (total of deposits, transfers, and withdrawals) as well as the total number of accounts that have used the ATM machine and the total usage performance of the ATM

 To access the Administrator, log in using your school ID (e.g 2023106252) or any 10-digit number